Tax evasion: Tax gap

 The tax gap describes how much tax should have been raised in relation to much tax is actually raised.
+The IRS defines the gross tax gap as the difference between the true tax liability for a given year and the taxes actually remitted on time.
+It comprises the non-filing gap, the underreporting gap, and the underpayment (or remittance) gap.
+Voluntary tax compliance in the U.S. is approximately 85% of taxes actually due, leaving a gross tax gap of about 15%.

-The tax gap is mainly growing due to two factors, the lack of enforcement on the one hand and the lack of compliance on the other hand.
+The tax gap is growing mainly because of two factors, the lack of enforcement on the one hand and the lack of compliance on the other hand.
 The former is mainly rooted in the costly enforcement of the taxation law.
-The Iatter is based on the foundation that tax compliance is costly for individuals as well as firms (tax filling, bureaucracy), hence not paying taxes would be more economical in their opinion.
+The latter is based on the foundation that tax compliance is costly for individuals as well as firms (tax filling, bureaucracy), hence not paying taxes would be more economical in their opinion.

 Evasion of customs duty

 Customs duties are an important source of revenue in developing countries.
 Importers attempt to evade customs duty by (a) under-invoicing and (b) misdeclaration of quantity and product-description.
 When there is ad valorem import duty, the tax base can be reduced through under-invoicing.
 Misdeclaration of quantity is more relevant for products with specific duty.
 Production description is changed to match a H. S. Code commensurate with a lower rate of duty.